brevzin/cpp_proposals/118x_spaceship/mothership.md

   <ins>}</ins>
 }</code></pre></blockquote>

-Add a new clause \[cmp.threewaycomparable\].
+Add a new clause \[cmp.concept\].
 We don't need to add any new semantic constraints.
 The requirement that the `<=>`s used have to be equality-preserving is picked up through [concepts.equality] already.

 >
     :::cpp